 Michio returns her shaky smile, before inquiring as to Koji's whereabouts.
 Tenten points him in the right direction and turns back to Naruto when the younger blond walks out of sight; tears are brimming in her eyes, though they've yet to fall.
 "Are you going to be okay?" he asks.

 Tenten shrugs.
 "Maybe…eventually.
 Neji always thought that…" she shakes her head.
 "Well, I think he did what he thought he had to.
 Rescuing Michio…he always felt he owed you a debt.
 Maybe he found peace in that.
 I'll miss him, but I'm just glad for all the time we did have.
 It'll take a while…"

 Naruto hugs her, two friends mourning the loss of someone special.
-When Tenten sniffles, the blonde whispers, "I'll leave you alone for now.
+When Tenten sniffles, the blond whispers, "I'll leave you alone for now.
 There'll be a ceremony as soon as it can be managed."